praisetompane/app_poker/README.md

 # app_poker
 - a Poker hand evaluator.
-    - currently only supports Standard High Games:
+    - currently only supports High Games:
         - features:
             - calculate highest hand rank possible for a 5 card hand.
+            - calculate all possible hand ranks for a 5 card hand: **response is stubbed**

 ## project structure:
 - docs: project documentation will live in here.